raypatterson77/hacker-jeopardy/README.md

-# hacker-jeopardy
+# hacker-jeopardy docker

-This is a permanent-fork from [https://github.com/obilodeau/ceopardy](https://github.com/obilodeau/ceopardy).
-It was a fantastic start but I felt I'd like to iterate on it
+A fork from [https://github.com/bsidesvi/hacker-jeopardy](https://github.com/bsidesvi/hacker-jeopardy) that runs the game inside a docker container.

 ## Adding your questions